saswat810/IskraEquipments/readme.md

 getting a valid ObjectId, so we can extract this logic to it's own middleware and drop it in to any route handler that needs it.
-This also removes the need to check for a cast error in our errorMiddleware and is a little more explicit in checking fo such an error.
+This also removes the need to check for a cast error in our errorMiddleware and is a little more explicit in checking for such an error.

-> Changes can be seen in [errorMiddleware.js](./backend/middleware/errorMiddleware.js), [productRoutes.js](./backend/routes/productRoutes.js), [productController.js]('./backend/controllers/productController.js') and [checkObjectId.js](./backend/middleware/checkObjectId.js)
+> Changes can be seen in [errorMiddleware.js](https://github.com/bradtraversy/proshop-v2/tree/main/backend/middleware/errorMiddleware.js), [productRoutes.js](https://github.com/bradtraversy/proshop-v2/tree/main/backend/routes/productRoutes.js), [productController.js](https://github.com/bradtraversy/proshop-v2/tree/main/backend/controllers/productController.js) and [checkObjectId.js](https://github.com/bradtraversy/proshop-v2/tree/main/backend/middleware/checkObjectId.js)

 ### BUG: Bad responses not handled in the frontend